chooms-sudo/School-minecraft-server/README.md

 curl -fsSL https://get.casaos.io | sudo bash

-# Credit to IceWhaleTech make sure to check out their project(s) (https://github.com/IceWhaleTech/CasaOS)
+# Credits to IceWhaleTech make sure to check out their project(s) (https://github.com/IceWhaleTech/CasaOS)

 After that wait a couple of minutes for it to finish installing and come back once it's done.